About

 A Lifelong Learning Adventure

-Wade Whitehead, a fourth-generation teacher, a product of Virginia's public schools and inductee to the National Teachers Hall of Fame, teaches fifth graders at Crystal Spring School in Roanoke, Virginia.
-This year marks his 30th year of classroom teaching.
+Wade Whitehead, a fourth-generation teacher, product of Virginia's public schools and inductee to the National Teachers Hall of Fame, serves as Executive Director of the Teachers of Promise Foundation, a 501(c)(3) based in Roanoke, VA.
+For thirty years, including 27 in Room 312 at Crystal Spring School, Wade served as a classroom teacher in Roanoke, Virginia.

 Wade was raised outside Bristol, Virginia, where he attended High Point Elementary School and John S. Battle High School in the Washington County Public Schools system.
 He graduated with degrees in Anthropology and Elementary Education from the College of William & Mary.
 He holds a Master’s degree in Educational Leadership from the University of Virginia and certification in School Management & Leadership from Harvard University.
 He is certified in Gifted Education and in grades K-8 is endorsed as a school administrator.